Our lawyers represent victims who want to file an AFFF lawsuit in all 50 states.

 Tier Three Settlements

-The third tier and lower will probably receive $75,000 or less settlement amounts.
+The third tier and lower will probably receive $75,000 or less in settlement amounts.

 Stating the obvious again: this is naked speculation.
-You will not truly know the settlement payout of an AFFF foam lawsuit until there is a settlement.
+You will not truly know the settlement payout of an AFFF foam lawsuit until a settlement is reached.
 But we can use the injuries and similar types of mass tort cases in the past to make an effort to project what these settlement values might be.

-Firefighting What Is the Defense to the AFFF Lawsuit?
+What Are the Defenses to the AFFF Lawsuit?

 The AFFF foam lawsuits are a challenge for defense lawyers looking to avoid spending billions of dollars in settlements for AFFF victims.
 So 3M, DuPont, Tyco, and the other defendants are trying to hide behind the government to say the government knew of the risks of AFFF and asked them to continue to manufacture the product.